Creative Career & Business

 • A technology-free wind-down hour before bed

-• Morning exposure to natural light to regulate circadian rhythm
+• Morning exposure to natural light to regulate the circadian rhythm

 • Limiting caffeine after noon

 Implementing these practices improved my sleep quality, daytime focus, and creativity.
-The research is clear: sleep is the most critical productivity factor.
+The research is detailed: sleep is the most critical factor in productivity.

 Remote Work Technology Essentials